 To qualify for the Seal of Biliteracy by their senior year of high school, students must demonstrate proficiency in:

-- Earning a minimum overall score of 5.0 with minimum subtest scores in reading and writing of 4.2 on the ACCESS for ELLs exam, OR
+- Earning a minimum of 4.8 on the ACCESS 2.0 for ELLs exam, OR

 - Have earned a 4 or 5 on the Advanced Placement language exam taken prior to this school year

 - Earning a 4 or 5 on the Advanced Placement language exam taken prior to this school year, OR

 - Earn a minimum score of I-5 on the ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL) exam.
 The following languages can be assessed with the AAPPL exam: Arabic, Chinese (Mandarin), French, German, Portuguese, Russian, and Spanish.

 For more information, please contact Rafael Segarra, Director of English Language Learners, at firstname.lastname@example.org